Tired Of Sweating After Eating? Avoid These 8 Sweat Triggers

 Gustatory sweating usually only occurs on the face, scalp, forehead, and neck.
 It doesn’t always have an identifiable cause, but it can indicate an underlying condition like diabetes, tumors, Parkinson’s disease, tuberculosis, or a viral infection.

 Experts generally agree that gustatory sweating usually happens when there’s nerve damage that affects sweat production and sweat signals, though that’s not always the case.
 Sometimes gustatory sweating isn’t caused by anything.
+(10)

-Gustatory sweating is also confused for a condition called Frey’s Syndrome.
+Gustatory sweating is also confused for a condition called Frey’s syndrome.
 Keep reading to learn more about this condition.

 Understanding Frey’s Syndrome

-Frey’s syndrome is caused by damage to the parotid glands (the largest saliva glands in your body) or the nerves surrounding them.
+Frey’s syndrome is caused by damage to the parotid glands (the largest salivary glands in your body) or the nerves surrounding them.
 They’re located right below the ears on each side of the face.

 Damage occurs to these glands due to injuries, surgeries, infections, or nerve damage.
 The excessive sweating generally occurs on the side of the face with the injury.

 It is thought to be due to regeneration of cut nerve fibers that innervate the sweat glands.
-(15)
+(12)

 Once these glands are damaged, the body gets confused and sweats in addition to producing saliva while eating.
 Unlike gustatory sweating, Frey’s syndrome acts up most with foods that create a strong salivary response, like citrus fruits.